 We are here for your academic success!

-The Learning Resource Center contains materials and equipment that may be used for remediation, review and/or special assignments.
-Internet access, videos and computer-assisted instruction packages are available to help students strengthen skills in mathematics, reading and writing, chemistry, anatomy/physiology and many other areas.
+The Learning Resource Center contains materials, equipment and internet access that may be used for remediation, review and assignments to help students strengthen skills in mathematics, reading and writing, biology, chemistry, anatomy/physiology and many other areas.
 In addition, the Learning Resource Center staff is available to provide writing assistance and to help students develop more effective learning and study skills.

 8:00am – 8:00pm